dermatologist/fhiry/README.md

 Test this with the [synthea sample](https://synthea.mitre.org/downloads) or the downloaded ndjson from the [SMART Bulk data server](https://bulk-data.smarthealthit.org/).
 Use the 'Discussions' tab above for feature requests.

+:sparkles: Checkout [this template](https://github.com/dermatologist/kedro-multimodal) for Multimodal machine learning in healthcare!

 ## Installation

 ### Stable